spatha0011/spatha_vsd-hdp/Day21/README.md

 ![Alt Text](Images/pn1.jpg)

-This image shows the **Pin Density Heatmap** in OpenROAD after the placement stage.
+This image shows the **Pin Density Heatmap** after the placement stage.

 <ins>The pin density percentage is calculated as:</ins>